- Degree awarded

 Course overview

-- Learn from doctors, pharmacists and nurses from a range of backgrounds.
+• Learn from a multi-disciplinary team from a range of backgrounds.

-- Discover how to apply core prescribing skills including history taking, physical examination and clinical reasoning.
+• Discover how to apply core prescribing skills including history taking, clinical assessment and diagnostic reasoning.

 Open days